All The Huge Names & Newcomers Singing Along At "The Prom"

-The new tradition of filming or adapting Broadway musicals for streaming services is a real boon for theater lovers who can't always make it to make it to the Great White Way to enjoy musical festivities.
+The new tradition of filming or adapting Broadway musicals for streaming services is a real boon for theatre lovers.
 Following in the footsteps of Hamilton, David Byrne's American Utopia, and The Boys In The Band all available with just a click, Netflix has another offering on deck, courtesy of another Ryan Murphy adaptation: The Prom.
 And boy, does it have one heck of a cast.

 There's singing, dancing, jokes, and oh yes, more star power than you can handle.
 Here's who's coming along to save the prom.